Maruti Vendor System Audit Checklist (VSA): Clauses, Critical Points

 Yes, many requirements of the MACE Audit are aligned with IATF 16949 standards.
 Suppliers certified to IATF 16949 have a stronger foundation to perform well in this audit.

-1 thought on “Maruti Vendor System Audit Checklist”
+2 thoughts on “Maruti Vendor System Audit Checklist (VSA): Clauses, Critical Points”

 1. hi!,I really like your writing very much! share we be in contact extra about